mindarc/frontend-assessment/readme.md

 Build a responsive page based on the designs.

 ##### Requirements
-1. Match the designs exactly.
+1. Match the designs exactly.asdasd
 2. Needs to be responsive.

 ##### Designs